 Participation and instruction in all facets of the game of volleyball, from fundamental skills through advanced strategies and techniques.
+Lab.
 Optional credit/no credit or grade.
 UC credit limitations.
 See counselor.
 Transferable to CSU; UC.
-See note on Physical Education 198A-D

 PHYSICAL EDUCATION 196 AD - 0.25 - 1 Units Sand Volleyball